HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 3. The Sender's list of implemented profiles MUST be published in a CapabilityStatement.
 4. For each implemented profile, the Data Sender MUST follow that profile's conformance statement describing what data MUST or SHOULD conform to that profile.
 5. When the appropriate profile for a certain type of data has been determined, the Sender has the responsibility for creating instances that conform to that profile.
 All such instances must pass [validation](https://www.hl7.org/fhir/validation.html) against the selected profile.
-6. The Data Sender SHALL be capable of populating every data element it implements.
-See the [Obligation to Implement](#obligation-to-implement) section to determine which elements MUST/SHOULD/MAY be implemented for a given profile.
+6. The Data Sender MUST be capable of populating every data element it implements, and MUST implement the [Obligation to Implement](#obligation-to-implement) elements.
 7. For any element that is required (minimum cardinality > 0), if the Sender lacks the data necessary to populate the element, the [US Core rules on missing data](http://hl7.org/fhir/us/core/general-guidance.html#missing-data) MUST be followed.
 8. For any non-required element (minimum cardinality = 0), if the Sender lacks the data necessary to populate the element, the element SHOULD be entirely omitted.
 If there is a specific reason the data is missing, a data absent reason (described in the [US Core rules on missing data](http://hl7.org/fhir/us/core/general-guidance.html#missing-data)) MAY be substituted.
 Note that this rule applies to _non-required_ Obligation to Implement elements (described below).
 9. Senders MUST NOT substitute nonsense or filler values for missing values.